 The excavated rocks were used in the construction of the mill at the abbey bakery.
 In 1527 the abbot had Chillian Pitricher the wine cellar extended by a second rock cellar.
 Waggoners and craftsmen received a “wine penny” or “house drink” for their work.
 So a wine tavern gradually turned into a hotel.
 In the years soon after 1900 Abbot Willibald Hauthaler began to renovate the Peter cellar – it was at this time that the “Willibald Arcades” were also built.
 So step by step the rooms were adapted to the requirements of the times – so it’s a place whose walls are sure to be hiding more than one exciting story.

-Founded in 803 AD
+ESTABLISHED in 803 AD

 1300

-The St Peter Stiftskeller enters the history of literature thanks to the late 14th century poet and composer, the Monk of Salzburg.
+St Peter’s Stiftskeller enters the history of literature thanks to a 14th century poet and composer known as ‘The Monk of Salzburg’.

 1510